ComsIndeed/json_stream_parser_dart/journal.md

   - want to ask Gemini if this move of making AI do the work is a good idea
   - tried to let Copilot do the list delegate but its failing right now
   - Found bugs in map nesting, where nesteds dont seem to work again
+  - Found issues with type casting in main parser on the addPropertyChunk
+    method:
+    > `type 'MapPropertyStreamController' is not a subtype of type 'PropertyStreamController<String>' in type cast`

 ## Architecture